-This document is intended to serve as the Environmental Management Programme (EMPr) for the rehabilitation and Operational phase activities.
+This document is intended to serve as the Environmental Management Programme (EMPr) for the rehabilitation and Operational phase activities as well as the new Construction Phase activities.

-This document provides measures that must be implemented to ensure that any environmental degradation that may be associated with the rehabilitation and operational phase is avoided, or where such impacts cannot be avoided entirely, are minimised and mitigated appropriately.
+This document provides measures that must be implemented to ensure that any environmental degradation that may be associated with the activities is avoided, or where such impacts cannot be avoided entirely, are minimised and mitigated appropriately.